Cramer-Wold AutoEncoder: Conclusions

 \section{Conclusions}

-In the paper we have presented a new autoencoder based generative model CWAE, which matches results of WAE-MMD, while using \emph{a cost function given by a simple closed analytic formula.} We hope this result will encourage future work in developing simpler to optimize analogs of strong neural models.
+In the paper we have presented a new autoencoder based generative model CWAE, which matches and in some cases improves results of WAE-MMD, while using \emph{a cost function given by a simple closed analytic formula.} We hope this result will encourage future work in developing simpler to optimize analogs of strong neural models.

 Crucial in the construction of CWAE is the use of the developed Cramer-Wold metric between samples and distributions, which can be effectively computed for Gaussian mixtures.
-As a consequence we obtain a reliable measure of the divergence from normality.
+As a consequence, we obtain a reliable measure of the divergence from normality.
 Future work could explore use of the Cramer-Wold distance in other settings, in particular in adversarial models.